SparkPost/support-docs/content/momentum/4/modules/dane.md

  to the remote site.
 And, in accordance with the DANE standard, Momentum will attempt to verify the certificate presented by the remote host during STARTTLS based on the fingerprints it obtained through DNS TLSA records.
-If the remote site is strict about the use of STARTTLS, and Momentum could not perform STARTTLS successfully (for e.g, Momentum failed to verify that the fingerprint of the certificate presented by the remote site matches the fingerprint of the certificate specified in the TLSA DNS records), Momentum will not transfer email to the remote server.
+If the remote site is strict about the use of STARTTLS, and Momentum could not perform STARTTLS successfully (e.g, Momentum failed to verify that the fingerprint of the certificate presented by the remote site matches the fingerprint of the certificate specified in the TLSA DNS records), Momentum will not transfer email to the remote server.
 Email is held in the queue until Momentum can establish STARTTLS successfully in accordance